-Skin cancer generates the most urgent referrals of any cancer in the UK and referrals are growing by over 11% year on year [1].
-Despite sustained and considerable effort from dermatology departments, this has led to waitlists growing significantly – provisional NHS data suggests that at the end of 2022 11% of urgent skin cancer referrals are waiting more than 4 weeks for a first assessment, amounting to 17,454 patients in Q3 FY 22/23 .
+Skin cancer generates the most urgent referrals of any cancer in the UK and referrals are growing by over 10% year on year [1].
+At the same time, 1 in 4 Consultant Dermatologist posts remain unfilled [2].
+Despite sustained and considerable effort from dermatology departments, this has led to waitlists growing significantly.
+In 2023 >180,000 patients waited more than 28 days after urgent cancer referral for their diagnosis [1], while provisional NHS data suggests that as of September 2024, around 450,000 patients are waiting on Referral to Treatment pathways, with 49% of dermatology patients waiting more than 18 weeks, amounting to 184,000 patients [3].

 Skin Analytics’ UKCA marked Class IIa AI as a Medical Device (AIaMD), DERM (Deep Ensemble for the Recognition of Malignancy), is built around our custom built teledermatology platform to help triage patients into the right place, at the right time and to conserve dermatologist capacity for patients who need it.